fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> What do they not tell you about web development?

-> What do you prefer?
-SASS, SCSS OR CSS as a web developer?

-> What programming habits should all developers avoid?

-> Why should I not go into programming as a career?

-> What does a junior developer need to know?

 > What, as a mid-level developer, could you not believe you had to explain to a senior developer?

-> Is there less demand to hire web developers now that the technology is available for people to create their own websites?

-> As a web developer, is it really necessary to learn Docker?

-> When a system has been coded and working fine for a long time, how can it suddenly stop working properly even if nothing has been changed to it?

-> Why do many back-end developers look down on front-end and full-stack developers?

 ### Misc